Nishkalkashyap/Quark-docs/docs/guide/intro.md

 Sketches are built using web technologies like HTML, CSS and Javascript.
 If you can build a website, you already know how to build a sketch.

 #### Power of Electron 💪
-Behind the scenes, we use [electron's renderer process](https://electronjs.org/docs/tutorial/application-architecture) as the run-time for your sketches.
+Behind the scenes, we use [electron's renderer process](https://electronjs.org/docs/tutorial/application-architecture) as the runtime for your sketches.
 This means, that you have access to all of the Node.js and Electron's renderer process API's in your sketch.

 #### Cross Platform
 Another advantage of using web technologies is that your sketches are Compatible with Mac, Windows, and Linux and run on all three platforms. __Write once, run everywhere!__